Operational clarity for daily work

 • Spackle and touch-up paint

-Rule: if you returned to the workshop more than twice per shift for tools—reconsider your basic kit.
+The rule of thumb: if you're walking back to the workshop more than twice a shift for tools, your basic kit is wrong.

 The Career Ladder

-The hotel maintenance technician position isn't a dead end—it's a launchpad.
-It's the only role in the engineering department from which you can develop in any direction.
+The hotel maintenance technician role isn't a dead end, it's a launchpad.
+It's the one job in the engineering department you can grow out of in any direction.

 Path Steps Requirements